• Skip to primary navigation

 • Add pepperoni, olives, artichoke hearts, and red peppers to the large bowl, gently toss to combine.
 Allow to cool to room temperature.

-• Once pasta is cooled to room temperature, add mozzarella, Parmesan, parsley, and remaining dressing, gently tossing to combine.
+• Once pasta is cooled to room temperature, add the rest of the ingredients to the large bowl: Mozzarella, Parmesan, parsley, and remaining dressing, gently tossing to combine.
 Season with salt and pepper, to taste.

 Notes